LRYMND/v-link/README.md

 ![CARPLAY IMAGE](repo/carplay.jpg?raw=true "Carplay")

 The app is in a usable state and I encourage anyone to help me improve it.
 In order to use Carplay/Android Auto you will need to have a Carlinkit adapter.
 In this repository you can find the full source code and altering it to your needs is quite straightforward.
-For example, to change the displayed CAN data, you will only have to make a few changes to python.py and Dashboard.js.

 ### > Note: